JoshuaWaldron215/DevOps-ToDoListApp/README.md

     style.css:
         The style.css file sets up the layout and colors so that our page looks clean and readable.

+Sprint 2:

+    script.js:
+        Added feature to edit created tasks
+        Added feature to delete created tasks

+    style.css:
+        set up edit and delete buttons layout and style

 Additional Info:
-    More features will be included in a sprints 2-5.
+    More features will be included in a sprints 3-5.